ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 Therefore, a new "nature-management" type has been defined.
 This nature is actually a specialization of "nature-compression" for management purposes and compression needs to be available and activated to do management.

 ### Guard
-To determine if a rule is considered available or not during the guard period, a rule needs to have a status which determines if it can be used.
+To determine if a rule is considered available or not during the Guard period, a rule needs to have a status which determines if it can be used.
 Basically, an available rule MUST associate the key "rule-status" with the value "status-active".
-Conversely, during the guard period, "rule-status" MUST be set to "status-candidate".
+Conversely, during the Guard period, "rule-status" MUST be set to "status-candidate".

 ### YANG tree representation
 The YANG tree represents the Rule structure as defined in RFC 9363 with the two updates described above: